gasolin/blog/source/_posts/current-progress-of-netmonitor-html.md

 date: 2017-03-29 00:33:37
 ---

 Firefox Devtools is in progress of modernizing its infrastructure to use the same toolset that modern web developers are familiar with.
-When talking about `modern` web developers toolset, I mean `React`, `Redux`, `Immutablejs`, and `npm` modules.
+When talking about `modern` web developers toolset, I mean `React`, `Redux`, `Immutablejs`, and `npm` modules.😎

 ## What Firefox Devtools team did last year

 Firefox Devtools was no different from Firefox itself.
-The Devtools panels are written in `XUL`, an HTML-like syntax language, and use several Firefox internal API called `XPCOM` or `Chrome privileged API`(Nothing related to Chrome Browser) to make the browser works.
+The Devtools panels are written in `XUL`, an HTML-like syntax language, and use several Firefox internal API called `XPCOM` or `Chrome privileged API`(Nothing related to Chrome Browser) to make the browser works.👽

 In last year(2016), Firefox Devtools team's main goal is to convert the code base from XUL to pure HTML.
 The second goal is convert each tool with React/Redux structure for maintenance.
 Debugger, Inspector, Web Console are the first batch in the conversion progress.
 [Debugger.html](https://hacks.mozilla.org/2016/09/introducing-debugger-html/) is the very first attempt from Firefox Devtools team to embrace the modern web developers' toolset.
-Now new Debugger and Web Console are available in Firefox [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/)
+Now new Debugger and Web Console are available in Firefox [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/)🍸

 [Debugger.html](https://github.com/devtools-html/debugger.html), [Perf.html]()(Performance) has their standalone repository hosted on Github.
-A developer could use `git clone` to get the repository, and then do `yarn install`, `yarn start`(similar to npm command) to debug the debugger.html/perf.html with any browser's devtools!
+A developer could use `git clone` to get the repository, and then do `yarn install`, `yarn start`(similar to npm command) to debug the debugger.html/perf.html with any browser's devtools!🚅

 {% mermaid %}
 graph LR